barbarachbc/esphome-workshop/ARCHITECTURE.md

 - Results counter and clear all button
 - Client-side filtering via data attributes
 - OR logic within filter type, AND logic between types

 ---

+## Integrations

+### Test Pages Integration (`src/integrations/test_pages.ts`)

+Custom Astro integration that injects dev-only pages during development, excluded from production builds:

+- **Dev Mode:** Routes injected when running `npm run dev`
+- **Build Mode:** Routes excluded when building for production
+- **Example:** Theme designer at `/theme-designer`

+**How it works:**
+1. Test page files start with underscore: `src/pages/_theme-designer.astro` so astro will ignore them for build.
+2. Integration checks if `params.command === 'dev'`
+3. Routes are injected using `injectRoute()`
+4. Production build ignores this integration entirely

+Use for UI experimentation and design testing without affecting the published site.

+---